-- Support provided by contractors to retain employment for up to one (1) year. - Health care for Delaware citizens through providing: - Medicaid coverage to uninsured adults with income at or below 100 percent of the federal poverty level. - medical coverage for uninsured children in families with income up to 200% of the federal poverty level, through the Delaware Healthy Children Program/ - transitional Medicaid via 1931b program effective October 1, 2002, for two years for families with children who exit welfare, at incomes up to 185% of poverty. - To help individuals retain unsubsidized employment Delaware provides subsidized child-care to low income working families until the family's income exceeds 200 percent of the federal poverty level. - Job search programs and other assistance from the Department of Labor to find a job. - Ongoing job retention assistance.
+- Support provided by contractors to retain employment for up to one (1) year. - Health care for Delaware citizens - To help individuals retain unsubsidized employment Delaware provides subsidized child-care to low income working families until the family's income exceeds 200 percent of the federal poverty level. - Job search programs and other assistance from the Department of Labor to find a job. - Ongoing job retention assistance. - Delaware recognizes the importance of child care in helping recipients participate in work-related activities, and securing and retaining unsubsidized employment.
+To that end, the financial resources provided for childcare have been significantly increased from the FY95 childcare funding level.